manta-innovations/manta-innovations.github.io/_posts/published/2021-03-15-Why-you-should-embrace-DevOps.md

 The latter is clearly the best option for reducing downtime and keeping people happy, however upon doing this they realise all those little packages and utilities need to be set up again and reconfigured, and the last time anyone did this was 4 months ago.
 They documented it though, so even though it takes hours they're able to get the new EC2 up with the new version of Whale deployed - this is where release management would have really been beneficial right?

 Except now customers are complaining more than before, because they can't login and are being told that they don't have an account - the database!

 Yup, they forgot about the data.
 While they were able to get the database running on the new EC2, they forgot about the customer account data that had been written to the old database on the old instance - this is a fresh database without any customer information.

 ### BATTLESTATIONS!!!!

 As fires seem to spread they realise their mistake, they should have isolated the database from the rest of the stack, so they could deploy any number of EC2 instances running Whale and simply connect it to a persistent database.
-But none of them are database or networking experts and unsure how to expose the database connection across servers - this is where Infrastructure as Code could have really helped.
+But none of them are database or networking experts and unsure how to expose the database connection across servers-this is where Infrastructure as Code could have really helped.

 Let's skip forward a few days, all the fires are now just smouldering pits.
 They managed to provision a managed database service in the form of
 AWS RDS and got some help with the networking.
 Whale is really gaining traction, and customers love it, then overnight the user base explodes.